New to ECM? Start with our beginner’s guide to Eight Constitution Medicine.

 - The “signature disease” appears when a healthy imbalance tips into an excessive one; healthy members of the same constitution rarely develop it.

-- Hepatonia tends toward essential hypertension, Pancreotonia toward diabetes, Colonotonia toward progressive muscular atrophy, and so on.
+- Hepatonia tends toward essential hypertension, Pancreotonia toward early-onset diabetes, Colonotonia toward progressive muscular atrophy, and so on.

 - The pattern is statistical, not absolute — any constitution can develop any disease, but with different frequencies and different underlying mechanisms.